daniela-li/100-days-of-code/README.md

 But I wasn't consistent, I didn't code everyday.

-Because of this, I decided to join #100daysofcode challenge
+Because of this, I decided to join #100daysofcode challenge.

 So let's begin!